 Let’s break this down:

-• By checking the length of n, we know anything less than 10 is just going to need to return n, so that’s taken care of with the ternary operator.
+, we know anything less than 10 is just going to need to returnn

-• Now .reduce() comes into use: the total (accumulator) parameter here is returning the combination of the previous total and the current number in the iteration
+to a string for the purpose of splitting it by each character with the back-to-back quotation marks. - Now .reduce() comes into use: the total (accumulator) parameter here is returning the combination of the previous total and the current number in the iteration

-• All of steps two and three are recursive, which means they’ll run as many times as they’re able to until step one returns a length of 1, giving us the total sum of digits!
+- All of steps two and three are recursive, which means they’ll run as many times as they’re able to until step one returns a length of 1, giving us the total sum of digits!

 The .reduce() method isn’t one I use often enough to be comfortable with, so I speant a lot of time in that linked MDN page.
 Overall, I like this solution and the way I was able to get to it.
 I’d like to offer one alternative solution that I might have gotten to with a little different thinking: